Whitesnake - Live... in the Heart of the City

 On November 3, 1980, "Whitesnake" released their first live album - "Live ... in the Heart of the City".

 The tempo is increased with "Sweet Talker" from "Ready An' Willing", to the beat of Ian Paice.
-The band sounds at its peak, Bernie Marsden's riff, Micky Moody's slide guitar that take the lead with an amazing solo after a solo by John Lord.
+The band sounds at its peak, Bernie Marsden's riff, and Micky Moody's slide guitar that takes the lead with an amazing solo after a solo by John Lord.

-From there we move on to “Lovehunter” which stretches for approximately 11 minutes with a long Micky Moody solo flirting with the enthusiastic crowd that returning with their insane energies.
+From there we move on to “Lovehunter” which stretches for approximately 11 minutes with a long Micky Moody solo flirting with the enthusiastic crowd that returns with their insane energies.

 The other side of the vinyl opens with a tremendous rendition of the song "Aint 'No Love in the Heart of the City", which also gave this album its name.
 This is without a doubt the highlight of the album and one of the band's greatest moments of all time.
 Neil Murray's groovy bass and Paice's sensitive and powerful drumming hold the bluesy rhythm of the song and allow Micky Moody's tremendous talent to break out.
 But the real power of this song comes from the band's seventh member - the "audience" who gives a tremendous performance here and sweeps the band and Coverdale after them.

 We have not yet calmed down from the melting blues of the previous song and Coverdale already informs us that he has a big surprise for us, as he presents the huge hit "Fool For Your Loving" with the iconic phrase: "Here's a Song for You" ..
 This song was written by Coverdale Originally for B.B.
 King, but he realized that he must not give up on such a great song which became the band's first hit, on both sides of the ocean, and the performance of an even more rhythmic and sweeping performance than that of the album.